-As China brings into effect further recycling rules, could China become a new model for urban recycling, asks Charlotte Middlehurst
+As China brings into effect further recycling rules, could the country become a new model for urban recycling, asks Charlotte Middlehurst

 Before new recycling rules came into effect last summer, taking out the trash used to be simple for Ni Yuan, a resident of a leafy middle-class Shanghai neighbourhood.
 She would sort household waste into only two categories, wet and dry, and deposit it at her convenience.